lgruen/cloud-run-bandwidth/README.md

 time curl -H "Authorization: Bearer $IDENTITY_TOKEN" $CLOUD_RUN_URL
 ```

-In contrast, this will take longer than a minute, typically about 65s.
+In contrast, this will take **one to two minutes**, with a lot of variance (instead of 5s on a VM).
 A number of reads will also fail.

 Detailed timings and HTTP status results for each GCS download are visible in the
 [Cloud Run logs](https://console.cloud.google.com/run/detail/australia-southeast1/cloud-run-bandwidth/logs).